Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Hardness

 Denote the only candidate of the protected group by $t$ and its values of scoring attributes $p(t)$ by $q$.
 By definition, $t$ is in the top-$k$ subset for a weight vector $w$ if and only if there are at least $n-k$ candidates $c\in C \setminus \{ t \}$ such that $w \cdot p(c) \leq w \cdot p(t)$.
 The problem now becomes that of finding a weight vector $w$ satisfying at least $n-k$ of the $n-1$ inequalities $w \cdot p(c) \leq w \cdot q$.

 Deciding whether three points in a given set in $\mathbb{R}^2$ lie on a line (known as the point collinearity problem) is known to be 3SUM-Hard~\cite{gajentaan1995class}.
-Here we give a reduction of our problem to the collinearity problem, thereby showing that it, too, is 3SUM-Hard.
+Here we give a reduction from the collinearity problem to our problem, thereby showing that it, too, is 3SUM-Hard.